 Do you remember how you felt finding out you’d booked the role of Nigel and can you describe the character in five words?

-I have the ‘name boards’ (the cast list board when you go into the theatre) on my door from Mary Poppins and Matilda and when I came home one night my mum followed me upstairs and as I walked past my room I saw a printed piece of paper with my name on and ‘Nigel’ underneath.
+I have the ‘name boards’ (the cast list board when you go into the theatre) on my door from Mary Poppins and the Royal Shakespeare Company’s Matilda The Musical and when I came home one night my mum followed me upstairs and as I walked past my room I saw a printed piece of paper with my name on and ‘Nigel’ underneath.
 My mum said, ‘Hang on, did you see that on your door?’
 I turned around and said excitedly, ‘Is this a joke?
 Did I really get it?’.
 As she was saying yes, I just remember jumping and shouting with excitement!
 I was just so happy I ended up getting a bit emotional!
 Luckily, my brother recorded the whole thing so he can keep reminding me of my emotional state!
 But it’s definitely the most thrilled I’ve ever been about being offered a part.

 Nigel in five words: Confident, Cool, Funny, Flirtatious, Loyal.

 What was it like meeting the rest of the cast for the first time?

 Amazing!
 I have worked with some of the other cast members before, as we were in the Royal Shakespeare Company’s Matilda The Musical at the same time and Molly (May Gibson) has worked with my sister before, so it has been brilliant seeing them again.
 One of the great things about this industry is the amount of people you get to meet who have the same passion as you.
 It’s always great to meet new kids who are insanely talented, you are always learning from other people.
 We all work really hard but have so much fun doing so.

 What are you finding the most fun part about rehearsing for this role?